axonivy-market/db-utils/db-utils-product/README.md

 ## Features

+The most important feature of DB-Utils is probably the automatic update of your database whenever you deploy.
+Additionally, data can be easily exported or imported into Excel or Zip files and simple queires can be executed directly within your application.
 By defining a resolver to provide your project setup, some settings in global variables and potentially a process start event bean, you can make use of all features of DB-Utils.

 ### Incremental Updates